 The mission of the Parish, as defined by its charter in 1844, is "to bring to a portion of the city of Boston the ministrations of the holy Catholic Church; and more especially to secure the same to the poor and needy in a manner free from unnecessary expense and all ungracious circumstances."
 To that end, the Advent was founded as the first church in Boston without compulsory pew rent.
 Over the years we have welcomed into our fellowship worshippers not only from the city and suburbs, but also from all New England.
 An appreciation of the importance of prayer and the ancient traditions of Christian worship inspires all our services, from a quiet weekday Mass in the Lady Chapel to the full splendor of Solemn High Mass on a Sunday morning.
 We are committed to preaching the Word of God and ministering His Sacraments to all who desire them, and we hope to have you join us in this mission.

 Organist & Choirmaster Mark Dwyer, Playing St. Patrick’s Breastplate on the Advent’s Aeolian-Skinner Organ

 Associate Organist and Choirmaster Ross Wood, Playing Widor’s Symphonie Romane

-Almighty and everlasting God, who dost govern all things in heaven and earth: Mercifully hear the supplications of thy people, and in our time grant us thy peace; through Jesus Christ our Lord, who liveth and reigneth with thee and the Holy Spirit, one God, for ever and ever.
+O God, whose never-failing providence ordereth all things both in heaven and earth: We humbly beseech thee to put away from us all hurtful things, and give us those things which are profitable for us; through Jesus Christ our Lord, who liveth and reigneth with thee and the Holy Spirit, one God, for ever and ever.
 Amen.

-The flowers at the High Altar are given to the Glory of God and in loving memory of Dr Frederick L. Haupert.
-The flowers in the All Saints Chapel are given to the Glory of God and in loving memory of Edward F. Ahern III.
-If you are visiting or new to the Advent,
+The flowers at the High Altar are given to the Glory of God and in loving memory of Daniel James Macmillan.
+The flowers at the Crossing and in the All Saints Chapel are given to the Glory of God and loving memory of Pin Ou.
+If you are visiting or new to the Advent, we